2012–13 NFL playoffs: AFC: Baltimore Ravens 28, New England Patriots 13

 The Ravens dominated the final quarter, forcing a turnover on every New England drive.
 First, Pats running back Stevan Ridley lost a fumble while being tackled by Bernard Pollard and defensive end Arthur Jones recovered it on the New England 47-yard line.
 Three plays later, Flacco threw an 11-yard touchdown pass to Boldin, making the score 28–13.
 The Patriots then drove to the Ravens 19-yard line, only to turn the ball over on downs after failing to convert a fourth down and 4.
 Following a punt, New England moved the ball back to the Ravens 19, only to lose it again when Brady threw a pass that was tipped by Pernell McPhee at the line of scrimmage and intercepted by Dannell Ellerbe.
 After another Ravens punt, Cary Williams put the game away by intercepting a pass from Brady in the end zone with 1:13 left in regulation.

 Flacco threw for 240 yards and three touchdowns.
 Linebacker Ray Lewis had 14 tackles, giving him a staggering 44 total tackles in the Ravens three playoff games.
 Brady threw for 320 yards and one touchdown with two interceptions.
 Welker caught eight passes for 117 yards and a touchdown, while also returning four punts for 56 yards.
 Pats linebacker Brandon Spikes had 11 tackles.

 The Ravens became the first team to win the AFC Championship on the road since the 2005 Pittsburgh Steelers and were the last road team to win a conference championship game until the Los Angeles Rams and New England Patriots won their respective conference championship games in 2018.
+It would also ultimately be the last time the Patriots would lose a home playoff game until they lost a game in the wild card round of the 2019 season to the Tennessee Titans, which would ultimately be Tom Brady's final game with the team.

 This was the second consecutive postseason meeting and third overall between the Ravens and Patriots.
 Both teams split the prior two meetings, with New England winning the 2011 AFC Championship Game 23–20.